japhsc/KaffeeWaage/README.md

 - Tare: short-press the encoder.
 With `REQUIRE_STABLE_FOR_TARE` the scale must be quiet; tare is saved to NVS.
 - Setpoint: turn the encoder; the value is stored automatically after a short timeout.
 Default max is `SETPOINT_MAX_G`.
 - Start/stop: press the start button.
 While measuring, HX711 sampling speeds up, the relay energizes, and the cutoff uses velocity/accel prediction plus hysteresis.
 Press again to cancel early.
+- Reset learned overshoot bias: long-press the start button to clear the learned `k_v` term (useful after recalibration or hardware changes); the display shows `rESEt`.
 - Calibration: long-press the encoder (~1.5 s).
 First long-press captures zero, then place a known weight (`CAL_SPAN_MASS_G`, default 22 g) and long-press again to store the new factor in NVS.
 - WiFi mode: uncomment `USE_WIFI` and set credentials to drive a FRITZ!Box AHA plug instead of the GPIO relay; WiFi status is shown on the display.